 When you find yourself in receipt of an unsolicited email requesting any kind of personal or sensitive information about you or your accounts, we would recommend you follow the steps below just to double check that the email is genuine.

 Many scam emails will come from an address which will only look genuine at a quick glance.
-Emails from University of South Wales support teams for example, will only come from @southwales.ac.uk addresses.
+Emails from the University of South Wales support teams, for example, will only come from @southwales.ac.uk addresses.

 If you are concerned about the contents of an email you have received, the IT Services Support team will be happy to help you determine if an email is genuine or if it can be deleted as spam.
 Please contact us on ext 82882 or via the Point of Business system